This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• You may use pre-cooked shrimp or raw shrimps
+• You may use pre-cooked shrimp or raw shrimp; I prefer cooked.

-• If using pre-cooked, you do not need to soak the shrimps in the lemon and lime juice for 15 minutes.
+• If using pre-cooked, you do not need to soak the shrimp in the lemon and lime juice for 15 minutes.
 Just about 5 minutes will do.

-• If using raw shrimps, you must time the soak time for 15 minutes to allow it to cook in the acidity of the lemon and lime juice.
+• If using raw shrimp, you must time the soak time for 15 minutes to allow it to cook in the acidity of the lemon and lime juice.

 • Chop your onions well!
 You just want a hint of spicy raw onion, not a mouthful of it.
 Using a mandoline to thinly slice the red onion is great.